yacy/yacy_search_server/help/Network.md

 YaCy Search Network shows known peers and network state.

+Peer rows no longer expose links to the retired peer-local Blog or Wiki applications, and their former update announcements are not displayed.

 Use it to understand whether this peer is isolated, connected, senior, junior, or participating normally.

 ## What You Can Do Here